hbctraining/Intro-to-peak-analysis/lessons/06_peak_visualization_with_igv.md

 In order to use the "Group Autoscale" function in IGV you will need to select all of the tracks you would like to group by either:

-- Selecting a range of track while holding <kbd>Shift</kbd>
+- Selecting a range of tracks while holding <kbd>Shift</kbd>
 - Selecting tracks individually while holding <kbd>Command</kbd> on MacOS or <kbd>Ctrl</kbd> on Windows

 Next, right-click in the track names area and select the "Group Autoscale" function.
-Now, the tracks will be have the same datsa range and will automatically adjust as the data range changes.
+Now, the tracks will be have the same data range and will automatically adjust as the data range changes.
 This process is visualized in the GIF below:

 <p align="center">
 <img src="../img/IGV_group_autoscale.gif"  width="800">